 First, stressing out about your supply, going back to work, or just general daily stressors will only negatively affect your breast milk supply.
 Find a way to relax your mind.
 Find a healthy coping mechanism.

-Second, if you feel like pumping while working really isn’t working for you, don’t beat yourself up over it.
+Second, if you feel like working and breastfeeding really isn’t working for you, don’t beat yourself up over it.

 You do the best you can.
 Being a mom is hard enough as it is.
 You don’t need to feel overwhelmed with breastfeeding.

 As big of an advocate as I am for breastfeeding, I am equally as supportive to mental well-being.
 Find your balance.
 Do what works for you.

-These tips are how I continued pumping while working full time.
+These tips are how I continued working and breastfeeding.

 I know you can be successful in reaching your breastfeeding goals- even when you will be pumping while working!
 It takes a lot of work, but stay grounded and use these tips to help you on your journey.

 Questions?
 Let me know in the comments below!

 Subscribe for a FREE guide!

 Get the BEST tips on increasing your breast milk supply straight to your inbox!